redrightreturning/Technical_and_UX_Writing/README.md

 > "An API is only as useful as its documentation" — Me[^2]
 [^2]: Elliot K. Goldman on March 18th, 2022

 I started technical writing at the beginning of my career with a firm belief that everyone can code.
-Through: teaching, API documentation, product documentation, and general research and technical research, I have experience with a wide myriad of practices.
+Through teaching, API documentation, product documentation, and general research and technical research, I have experience with a wide myriad of practices.

 _A small selection of writing:_
-- An article written for [CSS Tricks](https://css-tricks.com/) [Comparing the Different Types of Native JavaScript Popups](https://css-tricks.com/comparing-the-different-types-of-native-javascript-popups/)
+- An article written for CSS Tricks [Comparing the Different Types of Native JavaScript Popups](https://css-tricks.com/comparing-the-different-types-of-native-javascript-popups/)
   - [![CSS Tricks – Comparing the Different Types of Native JavaScript Popups](Technical%20Writing/Comparing%20the%20Different%20Types%20of%20Native%20JavaScript%20Popups_thumbnail.png)](Technical%20Writing/Comparing%20the%20Different%20Types%20of%20Native%20JavaScript%20Popups.pdf)
 - Technical and marketing materials for [Sarah Lawrence College](https://www.sarahlawrence.edu/)'s I.T. department ([MYSLC](https://my.slc.edu/ics))
   - [![A who's who in the Sarah Lawrence College I.T.
 Department](Technical%20Writing/SLCWho_descriptions_thumbnail.png)](Technical%20Writing/SLCWho_descriptions.png)